-8 And when Asa heard these words, and the prophecy of Oded the prophet, he took courage, and put away the abominable idols out of all the land of Judah and Benjamin, and out of the cities which he had taken from mount Ephraim, and renewed the altar of the LORD, that was before the porch of the LORD.
-9 And he gathered all Judah and Benjamin, and the strangers with them out of Ephraim and Manasseh, and out of Simeon: for they fell to him out of Israel in abundance, when they saw that the LORD his God was with him.
-10 So they gathered themselves together at Jerusalem in the third month, in the fifteenth year of the reign of Asa.
-11 And they offered unto the LORD the same time, of the spoil which they had brought, seven hundred oxen and seven thousand sheep.
-12 And they entered into a covenant to seek the LORD God of their fathers with all their heart and with all their soul; 13 that whosoever would not seek the LORD God of Israel should be put to death, whether small or great, whether man or woman.
-14 And they sware unto the LORD with a loud voice, and with shouting, and with trumpets, and with cornets.
-15 And all Judah rejoiced at the oath: for they had sworn with all their heart, and sought him with their whole desire; and he was found of them: and the LORD gave them rest round about.
+8 As soon as Asa heard these words, the prophecy of Azariah the son of Oded, he took courage and put away the detestable idols from all the land of Judah and Benjamin and from the cities that he had taken in the hill country of Ephraim, and he repaired the altar of the LORD that was in front of the vestibule of the house of the LORD.
+9 And he gathered all Judah and Benjamin, and those from Ephraim, Manasseh, and Simeon who were residing with them, for great numbers had deserted to him from Israel when they saw that the LORD his God was with him.
+10 They were gathered at Jerusalem in the third month of the fifteenth year of the reign of Asa.
+11 They sacrificed to the LORD on that day from the spoil that they had brought 700 oxen and 7,000 sheep.
+12 And they entered into a covenant to seek the LORD, the God of their fathers, with all their heart and with all their soul, 13 but that whoever would not seek the LORD, the God of Israel, should be put to death, whether young or old, man or woman.
+14 They swore an oath to the LORD with a loud voice and with shouting and with trumpets and with horns.
+15 And all Judah rejoiced over the oath, for they had sworn with all their heart and had sought him with their whole desire, and he was found by them, and the LORD gave them rest all around.

-16 And also concerning Maachah the mother of Asa the king, he removed her from being queen, because she had made an idol in a grove: and Asa cut down her idol, and stamped it, and burnt it at the brook Kidron.
-17 But the high places were not taken away out of Israel: nevertheless the heart of Asa was perfect all his days.
-18 And he brought into the house of God the things that his father had dedicated, and that he himself had dedicated, silver, and gold, and vessels.
-19 And there was no more war unto the five and thirtieth year of the reign of Asa.
+16 Even Maacah, his mother, King Asa removed from being queen mother because she had made a detestable image for Asherah.
+Asa cut down her image, crushed it, and burned it at the brook Kidron.
+17 But the high places were not taken out of Israel.
+Nevertheless, the heart of Asa was wholly true all his days.
+18 And he brought into the house of God the sacred gifts of his father and his own sacred gifts, silver, and gold, and vessels.
+19 And there was no more war until the thirty-fifth year of the reign of Asa.

-11 And, behold, the acts of Asa, first and last, lo, they are written in the book of the kings of Judah and Israel.
-12 And Asa in the thirty and ninth year of his reign was diseased in his feet, until his disease was exceeding great: yet in his disease he sought not to the LORD, but to the physicians.
-13 And Asa slept with his fathers, and died in the one and fortieth year of his reign.
+11 The acts of Asa, from first to last, are written in the Book of the Kings of Judah and Israel.
+12 In the thirty-ninth year of his reign Asa was diseased in his feet, and his disease became severe.
+Yet even in his disease he did not seek the LORD, but sought help from physicians.
+13 And Asa slept with his fathers, dying in the forty-first year of his reign.